This post has been sponsored by Sertodo Copper. All opinions expressed are my own.

 Notes

 Note to cook: Please have patience cooking this recipe.
 The cook time depends on the size of both the chicken thighs and the pork.
-Everything should cook gently and slow so that the meat does not toughen.
+Everything should cook gently and slowly so that the meat does not toughen.
 The shrimp should go in at the very end and should turn opaque when done.
 You do not want to overcook shrimp since they will toughen also.
 It is a recipe that requires patience.

 - Prep Time: 15 minutes